-This video is part of my learn to cook series.
-I recently came across my old home economics cookbook, and I am working my way through the whole cookbook cooking each recipe, and shooting a video for each recipe.
+This coleslaw recipe with video is part of my learn to cook series.
+I recently came across my old home economics cookbook, and I am working my way through the whole cookbook cooking and making a video for each recipe.
 This way I can show you how I learned how to cook.
 Perhaps you need to learn how to cook as well.

 Why make homemade coleslaw?